mapcentia/ogr2postgis/README.md

 - Layers are attempted to be imported with encoding UTF8.
 If this fails a retry with a fallback character set is done.
 Default fallback is LATIN1.

 - Reports projection and authority code for layers.
-If this information doesn't exist fallback source/target SRS can be set then importing to PostGIS.
+If this information doesn't exist fallback source/target SRS can be set when importing to PostGIS.

 - Error reporting for both read and import.